Yu Chang Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.07).
+- The Athletics' 6.01 team ERA ranks last across all MLB pitching staffs.

+- Athletics pitchers combine to give up 135 total home runs at a rate of 1.4 per game (third-most in the league).

-- Medina (2-7) gets the starting nod for the Athletics in his ninth start of the season.
-He's put together a 6.34 ERA in 59 2/3 innings pitched, with 58 strikeouts.
+- Waldichuk gets the start for the Athletics, his 13th of the season.
+He is 2-6 with a 6.66 ERA and 73 strikeouts in 75 2/3 innings pitched.

-- The right-hander last appeared in relief on Friday, July 7, when he threw six innings against the Boston Red Sox, allowing four earned runs while giving up seven hits.
+- His last time out came on Saturday against the Minnesota Twins, when the left-hander went 3 2/3 innings, surrendering three earned runs while giving up three hits.

+- The 25-year-old has put up a 6.66 ERA and 8.7 strikeouts per nine innings across 22 games this season, while allowing a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.